※ Edited: 10/30/17 ※

 "It's about time!"
 Murphy groaned.

 "No." Mack's words were dark, threatening.
 "Taken alive."
-He advanced towards them, stopping in front of Ariel briefly before her look of confusion and challenging brow raise made him move on.
+He advanced towards them.

-With Cassandra pinned between Mack's unwavering glares and the truck, surrounded by the rest of the shocked group, Mack's accusation was a nail in the shutting coffin.
+With Cassandra pinned between Mack's unwavering glare and the truck, surrounded by the rest of the shocked group, Mack's accusation was a nail in the shutting coffin.
 "We thought you might know."

 Warren cozied up to her on her other side, further intimidating the girl and reminding her she was outnumbered.
 "Creep on the left was one of those two bikers back in Jersey.
 With your friend Travis."